- Date : 20/07/2020

 - The liability for compliance with professional tax is on the employer in this case.

-For example, in Maharashtra, the minimum amount paid as monthly salary on which professional tax becomes applicable in the year 2018-19 is Rs.
+For example, in Maharashtra, the minimum amount paid as monthly salary on which professional tax becomes applicable in the year 2020-21 is Rs.
 7,500.
 So if an employer has one or more employees who are being paid a salary of Rs.
-7,500, then the employer must deduct the professional tax amount from the salary as per the slab applicable.
+7,500 or more, then the employer must deduct the professional tax amount from the salary as per the slab applicable.
 This should then be paid to the state government in compliance with the specific rules laid down.
 In Maharashtra, the slab for payment of professional tax is:

 - For salaries higher than Rs.
 10,000, the professional tax amount deducted would be Rs.
 200 for all months, except February when it is Rs.
-300.
+300 (irrespective of the gender).

 In the case of self-employed individuals, the onus of compliance and payment of professional tax is on the individual himself.
-Any person earning a monthly income over a certain limit, regardless of whether they are self-employed or freelancers will be covered under the purview of professional tax.
+Self-employed person could any entrepreneur or professional such as chartered accountant, lawyer, doctor, company secretary, estate agents, etc. Any person earning a monthly income over a certain limit, regardless of whether they are self-employed or freelancers will be covered under the purview of professional tax.

 How does one register under professional tax?